How Long Can a Medical Certificate Cover?

 Employer policies and evidence requests

-Employers can ask for evidence for as little as 1 day or less, and evidence must satisfy a reasonable person.
-Some workplaces also have evidence rules in awards or enterprise agreements, and internal policies may set expectations around submission timeframes and acceptable evidence types (medical certificate vs statutory declaration).
-These policies can influence what you need to provide, but they don't dictate how long a clinician must certify.
+Employers can ask for evidence for short absences, and evidence must be sufficient for the workplace's requirements.
+Some workplaces also have evidence rules in awards or enterprise agreements, and internal policies may set expectations around submission timeframes and acceptable evidence types.
+These policies can influence what you need to provide, but they do not dictate how long a clinician must certify.

 If your employer questions certificate length, ask for the concern in writing.
 Often it is a dates issue, a roster mismatch, or a misunderstanding about “unfit” versus “suitable duties”.
-If the concern is legitimate (for example, dates don't match), request a correction from the issuing provider rather than editing the certificate yourself.
+If the concern is legitimate, request a correction from the issuing provider rather than editing the certificate yourself.

 Can a doctor write a certificate “until further notice”?